 Figure 3 presents recent landings figures for the ICES rectangles that include the IFCA district.
-This includes landings by larger vessels that may or may not be fishing in the IFCA district (trawlers above 18m are not permitted in the 0-6 mile zone).
-From a Cornwall IFCA perspective, important landings are brown crab, scallops, and spider crab.
-Lobster (likely to be included in the 'other' grouping) is also a significant inshore fishery.
-Pilchard and mackerel are significant seasonal inshore fisheries (and have already achieved MSC certification).
+This includes landings by larger vessels that would not be fishing in the IFCA district.
+From an IFCA perspective, the under 10m landings are the significant segment and these consist of brown crab, lobster, spider crab, crawfish and some pollock.